ambertan77/ip/docs/README.md

 Example:
 + `list` followed by `delete 2` will delete the 2nd task on the list.

-If executed successfully, commanding `list` again will show the updated task list, which should no longer shows the deleted task.
+If executed successfully, entering the `list` command again will show the updated task list, which should no longer show the deleted task.
 The number of tasks in the task list will also decrease by one.

 ### Check for duplicates